katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 ass pointer arithmetic.

-This is fun, since languages like Lisp have closures since ever and this provides the absolutely maximum level of encapsulation you can imagine.
+This is fun, since languages like Lisp have closures since ever and this provides the absolut maximum level of encapsulation you can imagine.
 There is no way to access the state directly except through the function.

 So no, encapsulation has not been invented by object oriented programming.
-Lets take a look on how this would like using a Go object:
+Lets take a look on how this would look like using a Go object:

 ```go
 package main